dwabtech/vextm-obs-source/README.md

 First, ensure you are using the 64-bit version of OBS Studio.
 The 32-bit Windows version as well as macOS and Linux versions aren't supported at this time.

-The plugin is distributed as a ZIP file.
-To install, unzip the downloaded file to the OBS Studio installation directory, typically:
+The plugin is distributed as an installer executable file.
+To install, double-click the downloaded .exe file.

-> C:\Program Files\obs-studio

-After that, just restart OBS Studio and it should load the new plugin.
+After that, restart OBS Studio and it should load the new plugin.

 ## Usage